kitao/pyxel/docs/README-abspath.md

 pip install -U pyxel
 ```

-If you install Python using the official installer, make sure to check the `Add Python 3.x to PATH` checkbox to enable the `pyxel` command.
+If you install Python using the official installer, make sure to check the `Add Python 3.x to PATH` option to enable the `pyxel` command.

 ### Mac